serokell/blog-posts/existential-vs-universal-quantification/article.md

 func :: forall a b c.   a -> b -> m c -- Error, type variable `m` is not introduced
 ```

-We might want to introduce some constraints.
+Lets add some constraints.
-For example, we might want to specify that the `m` variable here is an instance of `Monad` typeclass.
+For example, we might want to specify the `m` variable here as an instance of `Monad` typeclass.
-In order to add this constraint, we need to place it after all variables are declared:

 ```Haskell
 func :: forall a b c m.
 Monad m => a -> b -> m c
 ```
 You might want to ask, what's so special about this syntax?
 Nothing changed since we added the quantifier because it was already there!
-However, there are a few things to notice here.
+However, it allows us to use new tricks.

 ### Examples

 #### Order of type variables

 First of all, you can now change the order of type variables.
-Let's imagine you want to define a function with 10 type variables (yeah, there are real-life examples of such functions), and you know that when you use it, you want to specify the last argument explicitly.
+Let's imagine you want to define a function with 10 type variables (yeah, there are real-life [examples](https://hackage.haskell.org/package/leancheck-0.9.10/docs/Test-LeanCheck-Utils-TypeBinding.html#v:-45--62--62--62--62--62--62--62--62--62--62--62--62-:) of such functions), and you know that when you use it, you want to specify type of the last argument explicitly.
 To pass a type as a parameter to a function, we will use the `TypeApplication` extension.
+Few notes about passing types to functions.
+Using `TypeApplication` extension you can pass types as function arguments, using `@` sign (If specifying concrete type is unnecessary you can use type wildcard `@_`).
+By default, the order of type variables, which you assign types to, is the same as the order in which they are introduced in the function definition.
 Without `forall`, you would write something like this:

 ```Haskell